richard-scryber/PaperworkDayDocs/docs/noframes_config.md

 {% endraw %}

 Currently it is not possible to update / change the UI elements after initialization.
 An instance can only be <a href='advanced/dispose_instance' >disposed</a>, and then re-initialized.

 ---

-### Code viewing and editing

-By specifying the `Code` flag on the `ui` it is possible to view the data and template that was used to generate any document.

-By also specifying the `Edit`flag, then it is possible to not only view the code, but also change it.
-Any changes will not be saved back to the original source, but it is useful to test and validate.

----